Speciality: Renal Medicine

 The Renal Medicine South East Scotland Programme is based in Edinburgh hospitals with placement in Lothian, Fife and Borders; Royal Infirmary of Edinburgh, Victoria Hospital, Kirkcaldy and Borders General Hospital, Melrose.

 South East Scotland trainees rotate through attachments to acute nephrology, general nephrology, transplantation, and dialysis, while maintaining continuing commitments to outpatient clinics, unit meetings and teaching.
-If staffing levels are sufficient then it may be possible to gain at least 6 months of nephrology experience in Victoria Hospital, Kirkcaldy; some of your GIM will be there too.
+If staffing levels are sufficient then it may be possible to gain some nephrology experience in Victoria Hospital, Kirkcaldy; some of your GIM will be there too.
 Many trainees take a research break but this is not compulsory.

 Most training centres offer comparable experience, though we believe that we have particular advantages: